Dr. Lindsay Amundsen-Meyer

 Biography

-Dr. Lindsay Amundsen-Meyer has more than 15 years of experience working with heritage resources in Western Canada, in the academic, cultural resource management and government sectors.
-Her expertise lies in the archaeology of the Canadian Plains and adjacent Rocky Mountains, landscape archaeology, spatial analysis, and Indigenous/decolonizing archaeological approaches.
+Dr. Lindsay Amundsen-Meyer has more than 15 years of experience working with heritage resources in Western Canada in the academic, cultural resource management, and government sectors.
+Her expertise lie in the archaeology of the Canadian Plains and adjacent Rocky Mountains, landscape archaeology, spatial analysis, and Indigenous/decolonizing archaeological approaches.
 Lindsay has directed and managed several large excavation programs in southern Alberta, as well as large and small scale survey programs throughout Alberta and British Columbia.
 She has been involved in diverse projects related to heritage resources, including archaeological sites, cultural landscapes, and historic structures, among others.
 Lindsay has a special interest in fostering public awareness of the history of Alberta and archaeological resources present in Alberta and in engaging with Indigenous descendant communities.

 Research